001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

-# PS — Adaptive Performance Standard
+# APS — Adaptive Performance Standard Agent

 > A secure AI execution runtime for investigating adaptive performance standards under fixed objectives and constrained authority.

-PS is a research-oriented AI systems project investigating whether an AI agent can use evidence from its own demonstrated performance to adapt the quality threshold governing future execution decisions—without modifying its objective, permissions, or security constraints.
+APS is a research-oriented AI systems project investigating whether an AI agent can use evidence from its own demonstrated performance to adapt the quality threshold governing future execution decisions—without modifying its objective, permissions, or security constraints.

 The project studies a distinction between:

 - **what an agent is required to accomplish**, and
 - **what level of execution quality the agent considers sufficient**.

-PS treats the first as externally defined and immutable during an execution, while allowing the second to adapt from measured outcomes.
+APS treats the first as externally defined and immutable during an execution, while allowing the second to adapt from measured outcomes.

 The initial research question is:

 > **Can demonstrated performance provide a useful control signal for adapting an AI agent's acceptance threshold and test-time computation while its objective and authority remain fixed?**

-PS is being developed as both an experimental platform for this question and a secure runtime architecture for studying bounded adaptation in AI agents.
+APS is being developed as both an experimental platform for this question and a secure runtime architecture for studying bounded adaptation in AI agents.

 ---